-A gaming room isn’t mandatory for a gamer, but to have a personal space to play game, it feels so rewarding especially for a pro-gamer who spends most of the time playing games.
+A gaming room isn’t mandatory for a gamer, but having a personal space to play games feels so rewarding, especially for a pro-gamer who spends most of the time playing games.

 The most important thing to remember when setting up a small gaming room is that you have to make the most of the space.

-However, this doesn’t mean you need to overstuff the room because too much isn’t good, either.
+However, this doesn’t mean you need to overstuff the room, because too much isn’t good either.
 You can start by choosing items for the room.

 The second one is furniture, which includes everything to fill the room other than the gaming essentials.
 A chair and a desk are some of the examples.